 6.1 Overview

-An identification scheme in this Recommendation is designed to discriminate multimedia information and service associated with "objects" or "places" of the real world in the architecture defined by [ITU-T H.621].
+An identification scheme in this Recommendation is designed to discriminate multimedia information and services associated with "objects" or "places" of the real world in the architecture defined by [ITU-T H.621].
+It is referred to as hNNNcode subsequently in this Recommendation.

 The data carrier such as RFID tag that triggers the access can be attached on anywhere and the whereabouts is out of scope of this Recommendation.